-This is the first article in a three-part series by Jerry Welcome, formerly the president of the Reusable Packaging Association.
-This first article defines reusable transport packaging and its role in the supply chain.
-The second article will discuss the economic and environmental benefits of reusable transport packaging, and the third article will supply some parameters and tools to help readers determine whether it is beneficial to change all or some of a company’s one-time or limited-use transport packaging to a reusable transport packaging system.
+What is reusable transport packaging?
+In this first article in a three-part series, we introduce the concept or reusable packaging systems.
+This first installment defines reusable transport packaging and its role in the supply chain.
+The second article explores the economic and environmental benefits of reusable transport packaging, and the third article will supply some parameters and tools to help readers determine whether it is beneficial to change all or some of a company’s expendable or limited-use transport packaging to a reusable transport packaging system.

 Reusable transport packaging defined

-In recent history, many businesses have embraced ways to reduce primary, or end-user, packaging.
+In recent history, many businesses have embraced ways to reduce primary or end-user (consumer) packaging.
 By reducing the packaging that surrounds the product itself, companies have reduced the amount of energy and waste that is expended.
 Now, businesses are also considering ways to reduce the packaging they use for transporting their products.
 The most cost-effective and impactful way to achieve this objective is reusable transport packaging.

-The Reusable Packaging Association (RPA) defines reusable packaging as pallets, containers and dunnage designed for reuse within a supply chain.
+Reusable packaging includes pallets, containers, shipping racks, wraps and straps, dunnage and other transport items designed for reuse within a supply chain.
 These items are constructed for multiple trips and extended life.
-Due to their reusable nature, they offer a rapid return on investment and a lower cost-per-trip than single-use packaging products.
-Additionally, they can be efficiently stored, handled and distributed throughout the supply chain.
+Due to their reusable nature, they can offer a rapid return on investment and a lower cost-per-trip than single-use packaging products.
+Additionally, they can be efficiently stored, handled, and distributed throughout the supply chain.
 Their value is quantifiable and has been verified in multiple industries and uses.
-Today, businesses are looking at reusable packaging as a solution to help them reduce costs in the supply chain as well as meet their sustainability objectives.
+Today, businesses are increasingly looking at reusable packaging as a solution to help them reduce costs in the supply chain as well as meet their sustainability objectives.

 Reusable pallets and containers, typically made of durable wood, steel, or virgin or recycled-content plastic, (resistant to chemicals and moisture with good insulating properties), are designed for many years of use.
-These sturdy, moisture-proof containers are built to protect products, especially in rough shipping environments.
+These sturdy containers are built to protect products, especially in rough shipping environments.

 Who uses reusable packaging?